adobe/aem-dispatcher-docker/README.md

 docker buildx build --load -t dispatcher --platform=linux/amd64 .
 ```

-To build for Apple M1/M2, use `--platform=linux/arm64` instead
+To build for Apple Silicon or Windows ARM, use `--platform=linux/arm64` instead

 Multi-arch images can be built, but can only be pushed to a remote registry and not be directly loaded in Docker desktop.